 Fail to do so, and they will merely engage in an illusion of innovation.

-What is the "illusion of innovation"?
+What exactly is the Illusion of Innovation?

 I have worked with dozens of Fortune 500 companies over the years to address the challenges of the innovator’s dilemma Clayton Christensen described.